 Many language schools hiring people to teach abroad simply require a native proficiency of the language.
 So it doesn’t matter which passport you hold, as long as you can speak the language to a native level, get your TEFL certification, and want to teach, you still can teach English abroad!

 Some teaching jobs (namely a lot of online ones) will require you to have a bachelor’s degree to teach.
 Others will require some teaching experience, but you don’t always need these to become an English teacher.
-You can tailor your job search to find jobs that have the minimum requirements for teaching which is usually a TEFL certificate.
+You can tailor your job search to find jobs that have the minimum requirements for teaching English around the world, which is usually a TEFL certificate.

 Which is the best country to teach English abroad?